hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 1. Parametrically fit a Student-t and mixed copula.

-2. Existence of statistical properties that justify two random varables to have an Archimedean copula (like one can justify a random variable is normal).
+2. Existence of statistical properties that justify two random variables to have an Archimedean copula (like one can justify a random variable is normal).

-3. Take advantage of copula's ability to capture non-linear dependencies but also adjust it for time series, so that the sequence of data coming in makes a difference.
+3. Take advantage of copula's ability to capture nonlinear dependencies but also adjust it for time series, so that the sequence of data coming in makes a difference.

 4. Analysis on copulas when it is used on time series instead of independent draws.
 (For example, how different it is